-- 10.1 The CBCAO will be given the opportunity to inspect the works, and in particular if archaeology is encountered. - 10.2 Any variations of the WSI shall be agreed between CgMs Heritage part of RPS, Sodexo/RMPA, CBCAO and CAT prior to their being carried out. - 10.3 The involvement of CBCAO shall be acknowledged in any report or publication generated by this project.
+- 10.1 The CBCAO will be given the opportunity to inspect the works, and in particular if archaeology is encountered. - 10.2 Any variations of the WSI shall be agreed between RPS, Sodexo/RMPA, CBCAO and CAT prior to their being carried out. - 10.3 The involvement of CBCAO shall be acknowledged in any report or publication generated by this project.